antmicro/jetson-nano-baseboard/README.rst

 Overview
 ========

-This repository contains open hardware design files for a baseboard supporting the NVIDIA Jetson Nano SoM, created by `Antmicro <www.antmicro.com>`_, Jetson ecosystem partner of `NVIDIA <www.nvidia.com>`_.
+This repository contains open hardware design files for a baseboard supporting the NVIDIA Jetson Nano SoM (as well as the upcoming Xavier NX SoM), created by `Antmicro <www.antmicro.com>`_, a custom hardware, software and AI engineering company and Jetson ecosystem partner of `NVIDIA <www.nvidia.com>`_.
 The board allows to interface with MIPI CSI-2 video devices through a unified Flexible Flat Cable (FFC) connector, supporting up to 4 sensors in a 2-lane configuration or 3 sensors in a 4-lane configuration.
 Please refer to the ``Jetson Nano OEM Product Design Guide`` for more details regarding the supported CSI lane mappings.

 Key features
 ============

-* Jetson Nano SO-DIMM connector
+* Jetson Nano / Xavier NX SO-DIMM connector
 * Gigabit Ethernet RJ45 connector
 * Micro USB debug connector
 * USB-C DFP (Host) port